ghedo/pktizr/README.md

 without worrying about memory exhaustion since it doesn't need to keep track of sent packets.
 However this makes writing scripts a little bit trickier.

-To make this easier hype provides the `cookie16()` and `cookie32()` functions that can be used to generate 16/32bit hash values from source/destination ports and addresses.
-These values can be embedded in the outgoing packets (e.g. in the TCP sequence number field, or in the ICMP id or sequence number fields).
-When a packet is received a new cookie value can be calculated and compared to the old one.

-For example, if a TCP SYN packet is sent with the sequence field generated using cookie32(), the SYN+ACK or RST+ACK packet received as reply will have the same value incremented by one in the acknowledgment sequence field.
-This can be compared to a newly generated cookie value calculated on the received packet: if they match the received packet is a reply to a packet sent by us.
-In the [scripts/](scripts/) directory you can find various scripts that use this technique for different protocols (ICMP, TCP, DNS, ...).

 ## GETTING STARTED

 Under the [scripts/](scripts/) directory you can find some example scripts.
 To